xsltdev/angdev.ru/docs/angular/toh-pt4.md

 ## Summary

-*   You refactored data access to the `HeroService` class.
+-   You refactored data access to the `HeroService` class.
-*   You registered the `HeroService` as the *provider* of its service at the root level so that it can be injected anywhere in the application.
+-   You registered the `HeroService` as the _provider_ of its service at the root level so that it can be injected anywhere in the application.
-*   You used [Angular Dependency Injection](guide/dependency-injection) to inject it into a component.
+-   You used [Angular Dependency Injection](guide/dependency-injection) to inject it into a component.
-*   You gave the `HeroService` `get data` method an asynchronous signature.
+-   You gave the `HeroService` `get data` method an asynchronous signature.
-*   You discovered `Observable` and the RxJS `Observable` library.
+-   You discovered `Observable` and the RxJS `Observable` library.
-*   You used RxJS `of()` to return `Observable<Hero[]>`, an observable of mock heroes.
+-   You used RxJS `of()` to return `Observable<Hero[]>`, an observable of mock heroes.
-*   The component's `ngOnInit` lifecycle hook calls the `HeroService` method, not the constructor.
+-   The component's `ngOnInit` lifecycle hook calls the `HeroService` method, not the constructor.
-*   You created a `MessageService` for loosely coupled communication between classes.
+-   You created a `MessageService` for loosely coupled communication between classes.
-*   The `HeroService` injected into a component is created with another injected service, `MessageService`.
+-   The `HeroService` injected into a component is created with another injected service, `MessageService`.

-@reviewed 2022-02-28
+:date: 28.02.2022